List of My Name Is Earl characters: Ralph Mariano

 Ralph Mariano (played by Giovanni Ribisi, played as a child by Tanner Maguire) is a former partner in crime and good friend of Earl's, who goes in and out of jail on an almost weekly basis.
 He and Earl have been friends since childhood, when Earl first taught Ralph how to steal.
 He isn't the most observant person in the world and doesn't quite understand the whole karma lifestyle.
 Following in Earl's footsteps, he attempts to clean up his act by getting a job at a lamp store, only to go back to stealing the same day because he didn't win the lottery.
 A dedicated criminal, he will do anything for $200.
 He has a sister who dances at Club Chubby.
 He also once started a short-lived rock band along with Earl and Randy.
-He has several tattoos, including a Yin Yang on his forearm (which was put there because he thought it was 'two tadpoles doin' it') and 'two cougars doin' it' on his ankle.
-He only has nine toes following an incident where he cut his pinky toe off to put in a hotdog, forcing a huge hotdog franchise pay a settlement, which was used to rebuild the local hotdog stand that he was once paid by them to burn down in the episode Stole P's HD Cart.
-After learning that Earl had once slept with his mother, Ralph makes him marry her to "make an honest woman" out of her in the episode Van Hickey.
-When Earl is sentenced to 2 years in Camden County Prison, Ralph is his cellmate, only to escape the next day by drilling a hole behind a Dolly Parton poster, make a dummy with a watermelon for the head, and leaving Earl behind.
+He has several tattoos, including a yin/yang on his forearm (which was put there because he thought it was "two tadpoles doin' it") and "two cougars doin' it" on his ankle.
+He only has nine toes following an incident where he cut his pinky toe off to put in a hotdog, forcing a huge hotdog franchise pay a settlement, which was used to rebuild the local hotdog stand that he was once paid by them to burn down in the episode "Stole P's HD Cart".
+After learning that Earl had once slept with his mother, Ralph makes him marry her to "make an honest woman" out of her in the episode "Van Hickey".
+When Earl is sentenced to two years in Camden County Prison, Ralph is his cellmate, only to escape the next day by drilling a hole behind a Dolly Parton poster, making a dummy with a watermelon for the head, and leaving Earl behind.
 He explains in his letter that he would have let Earl come with him but he was hungry and ate the second watermelon.
-He is also mentioned in 'Bounty Hunter' as having a bounty for $1200 for larceny of a dog and resisting arrest.
+He is also mentioned in "Bounty Hunter" as having a bounty for $1200 for larceny of a dog and resisting arrest.

 Donny Jones

 Donny Jones (played by Silas Weir Mitchell) is a friend of Earl's and a former criminal who had been wrongly convicted of attempted robbery (Earl used Donny's shirt in the robbery).
 During his prison sentence of two years, he began reading the Bible and found Jesus.
 Once Earl confessed to Donny about committing the crime, Donny forgave him on the basis he would have eventually gone to prison anyway.
 He has two tattoos: one of Jesus on his chest, from which he occasionally seeks advice; and one on his buttocks of Moses parting the Red Sea.
-He also appeared in the flashback episode "Y2K" where he was part of Earl's group that took over a department store.
+He also appeared in the flashback episode "Y2K", where he was part of Earl's group that took over a department store.
 Even though Donny has now reformed he still intimidates people, mainly Earl, because he has "crazy eyes" and a towering stature.
 In "Quit Smoking", Earl says often that "Donny is crazy."